straszheimjeffrey/The-Kiln/sample/README.md

 works backward!
 In a normal dispatcher, you break apart the request, get the data from it, and then call the business logic code with that data.
-In a Kiln dispatcher, you break apart the request, but only to provide data which will be used elsehwere.
+In a Kiln dispatcher, you break apart the request, but only to provide data which will be used elsewhere.
 The dispatcher returns clays that will do the work, but it does not evaluate them.

 In short, the dispatcher calls no code.
 It *chooses* the code, and